wallyqs/kubernetes/docs/resources.md

 Where:
 * _request_: the amount of resources being requested, or that were requested and have been allocated.
 Scheduler algorithms will use these quantities to test feasibility (whether a pod will fit onto a node).
 If a container (or pod) tries to use more resources than its _request_, any associated SLOs are voided - e.g., the program it is running may be throttled (compressible resource types), or the attempt may be denied.
 If _request_ is omitted for a container, it defaults to _limit_ if that is explicitly specified, otherwise to an implementation-defined value; this will always be 0 for a user-defined resource type.
 If _request_ is omitted for a pod, it defaults to the sum of the (explicit ior implicit) _request_ values for the containers it encloses.

-* _limit_ [optional]: an upper bound or cap on the maximum amount of resources that will be made available to a container otr pod; if a container or pod uses more resources than its _limit_, it may be terminated.
+* _limit_ [optional]: an upper bound or cap on the maximum amount of resources that will be made available to a container or pod; if a container or pod uses more resources than its _limit_, it may be terminated.
 The _limit_ defaults to "unbounded"; in practice, this probably means the capacity of an enclosing container, pod, or node, but may result in non-deterministic behavior, especially for memory.

 * _capacity_: the total allocatable resources of a node.
 Initially, the resources at a given scope will bound the resources of the sum of inner scopes.
 This may be loosened in the future to permit overcommittment.